prebid/prebid-server-java/docs/endpoints/openrtb2/auction.md

 #### First Party Data Support

 This is the Prebid Server version of the Prebid.js First Party Data feature.
-It's a standard way for the page (or app) to supply first party data and control which bidders have access to it.
+It's a standard way for the page (or huaweiAdsApp) to supply first party data and control which bidders have access to it.

 It specifies where in the OpenRTB request non-standard attributes should be passed.
 For example: